-But after reading the package -- which included clarifications of positions, the state of the league's finances, personal correspondence between NHL commissioner Gary Bettman and NHL Players Association executive director Bob Goodenow and a copy of the questionnaire used to compile the report -- player agent Ron Salcer said he found nothing in it that he didn't know.
+But after reading the package -- which included clarifications of positions, state of the league's finances, personal correspondence between NHL commissioner Gary Bettman and NHLPA executive director Bob Goodenow and a copy of the questionnaire used to compile the report -- player agent Ron Salcer said he found nothing in it that he didn't know.

 "They're trying to shake the tree at every angle to find out how strong the branches are," said Salcer.
 "I hear what they're saying.
 I see what they're saying, but I don't agree with it because I also have a clear understanding of the other side."

 NHL vice president Arthur Pincus said last night that there is "nothing nefarious" about the league's motives.

 "We thought there was a lot of misinformation out there -- that we wanted to cap players' salaries and cut salaries -- that's not true," said Pincus, adding the information was put together after NHL vice president Brian Burke received several requests from agents.